TomArcher/node-sandbox/node-sandbox/docs/get-started-create-node-app.md

 ---
-title: Create a Node.js app | Microsoft Docs
+title: Creating a Node.js app using the Yeoman (yo) Express generator | Microsoft Docs
 description: Install the Azure CLI for your platform and log in to your Azure account
 keywords: Azure Node, Azure Node API Reference, Azure SDK
 author: tarcher